edhowland/viper/Bugs.md

 # Todo list

+## The unalias command should take an unlimited of alias arguments

+Also, if the string is not aliased, report an error and return false

+But continue to unalias the rest of the arguments

 ## Make Deref.call more robust.
 If @pattern is a string after de-laising

 In lib/ast/deref.rb:12 in method call